 Cancer is a common condition and a serious health problem.
-More than one in three people will develop some form of cancer during their lifetime.
-Excluding non melanoma skin cancer, there are around 7,000 new cases diagnosed each year in Northern Ireland.
+Excluding non-melanoma skin cancer, there are around 9,000 new cases diagnosed each year in Northern Ireland.

 Types of cancer

 There are hundreds of different types of cancer.
 The most common cancers in Northern Ireland (excluding non-melanoma skin cancer) are:

 - breast cancer

 - prostate cancer

 - Cancer types (Northern Ireland Cancer Network website)

 The biggest risk factor for developing cancer is age, with the majority of cancers more common in older people in Northern Ireland.
 There are many other risk factors for developing cancer, including:

 - lack of exercise